 The Southampton University

-Radio Glen EMI BTR-3 Stereo "Lost" Tapes
+Radio Glen EMI BTR-3 Stereo "Lost" Tapes Repository

 Why is the "Lost" in inverted commas?
-That's

-were lost!
+never were lost!

 Preface

-As ever in organizations with a constant turnover of
+As ever in organizations with a constant

-history, and ridiculous myths develop.
-I've been
+mists of ancient history, and ridiculous myths

-as accurate as I can.
+develop.
+I've been as accurate as I can.
 Before my time of 1990 to

 1993, Roger Price did much work on the Radio